Chart Color Schemes

 Peterborough has shown very soft population growth performance across periods assessed by AreaSearch

-By 2025 November, Peterborough's population is estimated at around 1,580.
-This reflects a growth of 90 people since the 2021 Census, which reported a population of 1,490.
-The increase was inferred from AreaSearch's resident population estimate of 1,498 in June 2024, based on ABS ERP data, and an additional 45 validated new addresses since the Census date.
-This results in a density ratio of 42 persons per square kilometer.
-Peterborough's growth rate of 6.0% exceeded the SA3 area's 4.5%, indicating it as a growth leader.
-Interstate migration contributed approximately 67.0% of overall population gains.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Peterborough's population is estimated at around 1,579 as of Nov 2025.
+This reflects an increase of 89 people (6.0%) since the 2021 Census, which reported a population of 1,490 people.
+The change is inferred from the resident population of 1,496 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 45 validated new addresses since the Census date.
+This level of population equates to a density ratio of 42 persons per square kilometer.
+Peterborough's 6.0% growth since the 2021 census exceeded the SA3 area (4.3%), marking it as a growth leader in the region.
+Population growth for the area was primarily driven by interstate migration that contributed approximately 67.0% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections are adopted, adjusted using weighted aggregation from LGA to SA2 levels.
-Projections indicate an overall population decline of 20 persons by 2041, but growth in specific age cohorts is anticipated, notably a 90-person increase in the 75 to 84 age group.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering the projected demographic shifts, projections indicate a decline in overall population for the Peterborough (SA) statistical area (Lv2), with the area's population expected to decline by 19 persons by 2041 according to this methodology.
+However, growth across specific age cohorts is anticipated, led by the 75 to 84 age group, which is projected to expand by 90 people.

 Frequently Asked Questions - Population